NEWAGE-Labs/nal.docs/docs/current release/SOPs/Software and Computers/Markdown.md

 #### Version Control

 Because Markdown files are [raw text](#raw text), every bit of information can be broken down into rows and columns.
-We use the version control system [Git](Git.md) to keep track of each change made to Markdown files, including exactly which rows and columns were edited, what they were changed from and to, who changed them, what date/time they changed them, and notes about each change.
+We use the version control system [Git](Git.md) to keep track of each change made to Markdown files including exactly which rows and columns were edited, what changes were made, who changed them, what date/time changes were [commited](Git.md/#commit), and notes about each change.

 ## Syntax Guide